LightTheBlues/-Dip-Micro-Chip-Project/README.md

 ### Message transmission & reception between both nodes

+Both nodes will be able to share the bus and transmit messages between one another.

 ### Handling of message arbitration

+In cases where both nodes attempt to transmit a message at the same time, the message with the lower ID will take over the bus and be displayed on the external computer first.

 ### Handling of errors in cases where messages are transmitted incorrectly

+Each board will be able to detect when a message on the bus as been corrupted upon transmission.
+The communication will not cease when errors occur.

 ### User interaction with both boards to alter how messages are transmitted

+The peripherals present on both boards will allow user interaction to change how messages are displayed on the external computer.
+Interactable peripherals include switches, temperature sensors, potentiometers, LEDs, and touch pads.